 Responsibility for Level III Correction

 Student Teacher

 2. 3.
 4. Understand how long the problem can persist until a Performance Improvement Plan parent-student-teacher meeting must occur.
 Actively participate when completing a Problem Solving Lesson Form.
+Actively problem solve with the parent and teacher when develop a Performance Improvement Plan.
+Actively participate in plan implementation.
 State how long the problem can persist until a parent-student-teacher Performance Improvement Plan meeting must occur.
 Consistently conduct a Problem Solving Lessons.
 Actively problem solve with the parent and student to develop a Performance Improvement Plan.
 Actively participate in plan implementation.
 Review the plan effects and determine the next course of action with the team.

-Responsibility for Level III Correction
+Responsibility for l Level III Correction

 Parent Student Support System Coordinator

 1. Understand the teacher and child will conduct Problem Solving Lessons in an attempt to resolve academic and/or behavior difficulties.
 Facilitate problem solving with the parent, child and teacher to develop a Performance Improvement Plan.
 Actively facilitate activities to prepare